-The Cabinet Committee on Economic Affairs, on the 10th of November, 2021, approved reservation norms for mandatory use of jute in packaging for the jute year 2021-2022 (1st July, 2021 to 30th June, 2022).
-The approved norms provide for 100% compulsory use of jute bags for packaging of food grains and 20% for sugar.
+The Cabinet Committee on Economic Affairs has approved reservation norms for mandatory use of jute in packaging of rice, wheat and sugar for the Jute Year 2022-23.
+The Mandatory norms provide for full reservation for packaging of foodgrains and 20% reservation for packaging of sugar in jute bags, which will be a big boost for West Bengal.